 Read.
 Talk.
 Share.

-and receive the Zoom access code.
+Read our book of the month and join us for a discussion online!
+Simply register via Eventbrite to receive the Zoom access info.
 Let's keep reading and sharing experiences with the material!

-The Book Club is free and open to everyone interested, but participants must purchase the individual texts themselves and are expected to have read the title to be discussed prior to the meeting.
+Book Klub is free and open to everyone interested, but participants must purchase the individual texts themselves and are expected to have read the title to be discussed prior to the meeting.